revosystems/slate/source/includes/_xef-loyalty.md

     "tableName" : 		// Optional (In case you want to give another table name) "total" : 1460,
     "taxAmount" : 124,
-    "notes" : "You can send some optional notes" "contents":[{
+    "notes" : "You can send some optional notes", "contents":[{
         "item_id" : 949,
         "quantity" : 1,